Do you need planning permission for a conservatory?

 Before making any changes on or near a boundary that separates two properties, you must notify your neighbour in writing at least 2 months in advance regarding the construction.

 Taking the decision to extend your home is a big commitment.

 It often requires a lot of research before deciding to make the financial investment.

 Even after weighing up all the options, you may not be able to begin work without gaining approval.
 This is because you must abide by the various building regulations and planning permission for conservatories that are currently in place.

-If you want to extend your home, we are a leading UK conservatory installer – and we’re proud to be highly-experienced in this area.
+If you want to extend your home, we are proud to be a leading UK conservatory installer – and we’re highly-experienced in this area.